About Windows Desktop Sharing

 Invitations enable a person or group of persons to connect to a session.
 When an attendee connects to a session, the client sends a ticket and a password.
 These two pieces of information are used to authenticate an attendee.

 Note Beginning with Windows 8 and Windows Server 2012, Windows Desktop Sharing uses the Desktop Duplication API.
-To ensure that your application will work correctly at all dots per inch (dpi) settings, your application must be DPI aware.
-This involves calling the SetProcessDPIAware function, as well as writing your application to support high DPI values as described in Writing High-DPI Win32 Applications.
+To ensure that your application will work correctly at all dots per inch (dpi) settings, your application must be DPI-aware.
+The recommended method for doing this is to configure the application manifest to mark your application as per-monitor DPI-aware as described in the paper: Writing DPI-Aware Desktop Applications in Windows 8.1 preview.
+This will set the application level when the application is launched.